Solve the linear quaternion-valued differential equations having multiple eigenvalues: Introduction and Motivation

-There are other definitions (expanding along the second column) or (expanding along the second row).
-Owing to the non-commutativity of the quaternion algebra, the results are distinct due to different expansions.
+On the other hand, Cayley determinant for quaternion valued matrix \cite{Cayley} was adopted in \cite{QDE1} which depends on the expansion of $i$-th row and $j$-th column of the quaternion-valued matrix.
+Different expansions of the quaternionic determinant can lead to different results.
+For example, the results of expanding along the column and expanding along the row are different.
+Owing to the non-commutativity of the quaternion algebra, the results are different due to different expansions.
+The determinant of $n$-order matrix is more complicate.
 Therefor Cayley determinant is not convenient for the quaternion valued matrix.
-We will adopt another definition (see egg Chen \cite{Chen1}) to analyze our results in this paper.
+We will adopt another definition (see eg. Chen \cite{Chen1}) to analyze our results in this paper.
 This definition of determinant which is based on permutation has great advantage compared to Calay determinant (see next section in detail).
 Due to the newly definition of determinant, the computation of the determinant is different.
 In particular, the proof of Liouville formula is more complicated.